hymnsrepo/hymnsrepo-site/_hymns/o-let-the-son-of-god-enfold-you.md

 ---

 O let the Son of God enfold you with his spirit and his love,
-Let him fill you heart and satisfy your soul.
+Let him fill your heart and satisfy your soul.
 O let him have the things that hold you, and his Spirit, like a dove,
 Will descend upon your life and make you whole.